 TABLE OF CONTENTS

-- The Best Overall Accounting Software for Small Businesses
+- Free Accounting Software for Small Businesses: Top Picks

 - Free Accounting Software: What You Might Be Missing

 If you run a business, you’re going to need accounting software to help manage your finances.
-Many small companies have relatively simple needs and may be able to rely on free accounting software that’s available online.
+However, many small companies have relatively simple needs and may be able to rely on free accounting software that’s available online.

-The Best Overall Accounting Software for Small Businesses
+Free Accounting Software for Small Businesses: Top Picks

-You know that “free” often doesn’t really mean free.
+Sometimes “free” doesn’t mean free.
 There’s a big difference between a 30-day free trial or a try-it-before-you-buy-it and free.
-While the software we’re listing does include versions or add-on modules you can purchase, each software developer offers a free, basic version.
+While the following software recommendations do include versions or add-on modules you can purchase, each software developer offers an option for free basic accounting software.

-Whether targeted for the self-employed or small companies, here the 9 best free accounting software programs, be they online, offline or in the cloud:
+Whether targeted for the self-employed or small companies, here the 8 best free accounting software for a small business:

-If you are looking for basic accounting software that can manage your accounts and money for free, consider Wave.
+If you are looking for basic accounting software to manage your accounts and money for free, consider Wave.

 This application lets you connect any number of credit cards and bank accounts to the program.
 It also allows you to track income and expenses.
 Receipts and invoices can be scanned into the system and matched up with accounts.

 You’ll pay an additional fee if you want to invoice customers and collect payments online.
 Automated Clearing House (ACH) payments will cost you 1% of the invoice.
-Credit cards will cost 2.9% and a 30-cent charge for each transaction in addition to whatever you have to pay your credit card provider.
-Payroll functions are also an add-on with fees ranging from $20-$35 per month and $4 per employee or contractor charge.
+Visa, Mastercard and Discover credit card transactions will cost 2.9% and a 30-cent charge for each in addition to what you pay your credit card provider.
+(American Express credit card transaction fees are 3.4% plus 30 cents with Wave.)
+Payroll functions are also an add-on with fees ranging from $20 to $35 per month and $6 per employee or contractor charge.

-The free version doesn’t allow you to add your branding or provide telephone or chat support for questions.
-It only allows you to create 5 invoices a month and doesn’t let you handle invoice payments electronically through the software.
-These options are available for $10 to $20 a month depending on which paid version you select.
+However, the free business accounting software doesn’t allow you to add your branding or provide telephone or chat support for questions.
+In addition, it only allows you to create 5 invoices a month and doesn’t let you handle invoice payments electronically through the software.
+The free version’s potentially biggest limitation is that it handles only 1 client.
+Either of the paid options will manage an unlimited amount of client accounts.
+These options are available for $10 to $20 a month, depending on which paid version you select.

 ZipBooks will let you manage an unlimited number of vendors, send any number of invoices and accept digital payments from PayPal or Square.
-You also can connect to one bank account.
+You also can connect to 1 bank account.

 The free version includes a basic chart of accounts, general ledger, balance sheets and income statements.
 Paid versions, ranging from $15 to $35 a month, include features such as recurring automated invoices with auto-bill, payment reminders, invoice line items, smart tagging, document sharing, time tracking and reconciliation.
 You also can integrate payroll with an add-on option from a third-party provider starting at $39 a month and $6 per person.

-If you prefer to keep your books on your computer and not in the cloud, you may want to consider GnuCash, which provides free software for personal and small-business accounting.
+If you prefer to keep your books on your computer and not in the cloud, you may want to consider GnuCash, which provides free accounting software for personal and small-business use.
 You can use it to track your accounts, income, expenses and investments.

 GnuCash is part of the GNU project, a free software, mass-collaboration effort.
 It can run on GNU/Linux, BSD, Solaris, Mac OS X and Microsoft Windows as open-source software.

 It can also handle value-added tax (VAT) returns.
-The free desktop software installs with another program, VT Transactions+, which provides added functionality for small business.
+The free business accounting software installs with a license, VT Transactions+, which provides added functionality for small businesses.
 VT Transactions+ comes with a free 60-day trial but requires you to purchase a passkey to continue using it after that period.

-This is free online software that offers most of the routine accounting tasks you need.
-You can sync accounts, track expenses, generate invoices, and set up recurring bills.
+This is free online accounting software that offers most of the routine functions you need.
+You can sync accounts, track expenses, generate invoices and set up recurring bills.
 Akaunting allows you to manage both customers and vendors.
 Similar to GnuCash, it’s open-source software.

 Akaunting will accept online payments with no fees in addition to your third-party payment provider.